 She is currently the Arthur J. Schmitt Professor of Philosophy in the Department of Philosophy at Loyola University Chicago.
 Before coming to LUC, she taught at Pratt Institute (NY, USA), New School for Social Research (NY, USA), University of Helsinki (Finland), and University of Dundee (Scotland, UK).

-Oksala is the author of five monographs and over fifty refereed journal articles and book chapters.
+Oksala is the author of six books and over fifty refereed journal articles and book chapters.
 Her work has been translated into ten languages.
 She is on the editorial board of several academic journals, and has given over a hundred conference papers and invited talks internationally.